 Exposure to low levels of dioxins is relatively common and harmless.
 However, exposure to high levels of dioxins can result in dioxin poisoning.
 This usually occurs in workplaces that either use or emit dioxins.
 Outside of the workplace, dioxin poisoning can occur when toxic substances are incinerated in an open space without putting measures in place to prevent dioxins from leaking into the atmosphere.

+Nausea, vomiting, and severe abdominal pain are some of the immediate symptoms that manifest after significant exposure to dioxins within a short period.
 When the exposure is at lower levels but occurs repeatedly over extended periods of time, it may take some time for the effects of the poison to become apparent.

 In the long term, high doses of dioxin can cause serious medical issues including: